swaptacular/swpt-k8s-config/README.md

    dca1e7a..175b62a  master -> master
 ```

-If you DO NOT want to use a private container image registry, you may
+If you **do not** want to use a private container image registry, you
-skip the previous steps, and start installing the Git server right
+can skip the previous steps, and start installing the Git server
-away.
+immediately.

 ## Install a simple Git server in your Kubernetes cluster

 The next step is to install a Git server in your Kubernetes cluster,
-which will contain a copy of your GitOps repository.
-But before you
+which will host a copy of your GitOps repository.
+Before doing this,
-can do this, you need to add the root-CA public key for each one of
+you need to add the root-CA public key for each of your Swaptacular
-your Swaptacular nodes, to the
+nodes, to the `simple-git-server/trusted_user_ca_keys` file:
-`simple-git-server/trusted_user_ca_keys` file:

 ``` console
 $ pwd